-Read below for some of the top six potential hazards for construction workers (and how to alleviate the danger).
+Below are some of the top potential hazards for construction workers (and how to alleviate the danger).

 Slips and falls are quite common at construction sites, leading to broken limbs, dislocated shoulders, sprained ankles, and more.
 People fall when carrying things (the objects are too large and block their vision) and they fall when they’re just walking from one place to another.
 To help prevent slips and falls make sure walkways are clear of debris, make sure holes and trenches are filled (and clearly marked), clear up scraps after cutting things (injuries can be even greater when falling into a pile of scrap metal or wood), and require that all workers wear steel-toed boots or other reinforced footwear to cut down on foot injuries.
 Safety first!

 People often fall when walking on roofs or narrow beams.
 Any entry way that’s more than 19 inches from the ground should have an adequate and sturdy staircase, ramp or ladder (and make sure the ladder is even and is placed on a non-slip and secure surface).
 The maximum pitch that’s safe for a walkway is 20 degrees from horizontal and the minimum width for a ramp/walkway is 18 inches.
 If a building’s access if higher than four feet, the walk board, or other walkway, must have a secure railing on all exposed sides.
 If there’s any kind of hazard on or near a walkway such as running machinery, live electricity or an impalement hazard – no matter what its height – there must be a secure railing as well as toe board.

 People can fall just six feet and die.
 If you’re building a second floor, you must build a secure staircase to that floor before raising studs on that floor.
 Place a sturdy guard rail around any stairwell opening.
 The guard rail must be at waist height.
 Never allow your workers to walk between open deck joists.
 Never.